UWPCE-PythonCert/PythonCertDevel/source/modules/Testing.rst

 Nose was the most common test runner when I first started learning testing, but it has been in maintaince mode for a while.

-pytest has become the defacto standard for test runners those that want a more "pythonic" test framework.
+pytest has become the defacto standard test runner for those that want a more "pythonic" test framework.

 It is very capable and widely used.